 Using insecticide products

-Any head lice treatment product you choose should carry an Australian Registered or Listed number.
+Any head lice treatment product you choose should carry an Australian Registered (AUST R) or Australian Listed (AUST L) number on the outer packaging.
+These numbers show that the product is accepted by the Therapeutic Goods Administration for supply in Australia.

-If you use lotions, apply the product to dry hair.
-For shampoos, wet the hair, but use the least amount of water possible.
+If you use a lotion, apply the product to dry hair.
+For shampoo products, wet the hair, but use as little water as possible.

 Head lice live in the hair and go to the scalp to feed.
 Therefore, head lice products must be applied to all parts of the hair.

-Care should be taken when using these products:
+Care should be taken when using head lice treatment products:

 - if you are pregnant or breastfeeding